Building a Jamstack blog with free Cloudflare hosting and SEO

 </script>

-method to only return a small number of fields from each post, in this case since we are displaying a list we don't need the whole body of our posts and this way we can improve the performance of our blog index.
+method to only return a small number of fields from each post since we don't need the whole body of our posts and this way we can improve the performance of our blog index.

-is going to represent the URL for our blog post, for example, for my-first-post.md
+is going to represent the relative URL for our blog post, for example, for my-first-post.md

 .